Internship and establishment of the official

 During the procedure, you are entitled to the assistance of the defenders of your choice.

-If you were already a permanent civil servant in another body of the State, a territorial employment manager or a hospital body before your appointment as a civil servant trainee, your secondment for traineeship is terminated and you are reinstated in your original body or employment manager.
+If you were already a permanent civil servant in another body of the State, a territorial employment manager or a hospital body before your appointment as a civil servant trainee, your secondment for traineeship is terminated and you are reinstated in your body or framework of jobs of origin.

 You are not entitled to any severance pay.